 Ganon's Castle Walkthrough

 Bridge of Light in Ocarina of Time

-If you have all 6 Medallions, a bridge of light will appear as you approach the entrance to Ganon's Castle, allowing you to enter.
-If you cannot enter, continue progressing through the story.
+If you have all 6 Medallions, a bridge of light will appear at the entrance to Ganon's Castle, allowing you to enter.
+If it does not appear, continue progressing through the story.

+Ganon's Castle Walkthrough